open-source-labs/Recoilize/README.md

 const root = document.getElementById('root');
 ```

-#### You must import all Atoms and Selectors and pass them into the Recoilize component as shown above
+#### You must import all Atoms and Selectors and pass them into the RecoilizeDebugger component as shown below

 ```js
 import * as nodes from './store';